 Net Financial Wealth by Generation

 In one the most widely cited measures from the Fed’s results, net financial wealth, Millennials have the lowest financial net worth.
 Millennials, defined as Americans born between 1981 and 1996, have less net financial net wealth than any other generation.
 Net worth accounts for the value of assets above liabilities.

 Just as economic mobility doesn’t shift quickly, neither do habits around technology usage nor buying.
 Looking ahead, I expect Millennials to continue to lead in number of tech devices used and GenZ to have slightly less.
 As to device types, game consoles will continue to skew younger and are unlikely to reach much of a larger share of user’s devices than today’s levels.
 PCs will continue to be the major device among older adults, although falling out of top usage among GenZ somewhat.

 About this TUPdate

-The analysis in this TUPdate is based on results drawn from the 2018 wave of TUP (Technology User Profile), which is TUP’s 36th continuous wave.
+The analysis in this TUPdate is based on results drawn from multiple waves of TUP (Technology User Profile), including the 2019 edition which is TUP’s 37th continuous wave.
 This survey-based study details the use of technology products by a carefully-selected and weighted set of respondents drawn to represent online adults.